 LV-97 lacks the active skin guard which is present in the Braun’s 9290cc.
 Believe it or not, it actually is one of the best innovations Braun had come up with.
 It protects the skin from the blades while they are slaughtering your hair which reduces the chance of cuts and nicks.
 It makes the shaver gentler and smoother than the LV-97.

 It might not be as important for the people who have tough skins, but people with sensitive skin, especially African-Americans can benefit largely from it.

 The second major difference is the flexibility of the heads with ES-LV-97 taking lead over 9290cc.
 The head of the LV-97 flexes more than that of 9290.
 Therefore, it can adjust to the contours of your faces better than Braun’s flagship model.

-In addition, the ergonomic design of the LV-97 provides a better grip and resistance against accidentally slip.
+In addition, the ergonomic design of the LV-97 provides a better grip and resistance against accidental slip.
 This can reduce the chances of accidental falls and thereby increase the durability of the product eventually.

-Apart from above, some of the features like charging stations, pop-up trimmer, and active shaving sensor are present in both shavers.
+Apart from the above, some of the features like charging stations, pop-up trimmer, and active shaving sensor are present in both shavers.
 However, the comparison of these features is debatable with little to choose from.

 Panasonic’s ES-LV67 and ES-LV-97 are more aggressive than Braun’s 9290cc.

 However, the flexible head compensates for the additional aggressiveness.